 Hamelin Bay is one of the best places in Australia to spot wild sting rays.
 We went there, but unfortunately we couldn’t see any.
 Probably, because it was too cold.
 We would therefore recommend going to Margaret River in the summertime to have a bigger chance to encounter these incredible animals on the coast.

-Food and Drinks in Perth
+Affordable and delicious restaurants in Perth

 Not only can you find great places for breakfast, Perth is also great for lunch and dinner.
 We were lucky enough that our friends, who lived in Perth for a few months, showed us some great (and cheap!) places to eat in Perth.